 - difficulty speaking

 Many allergies, such as pollen allergies, are seasonal.
-If you experience symptoms year-round, your symptoms will worsen during seasons of high airborne irritants, such as pollinating flowers and trees during springtime.
+If you experience symptoms year-round, your symptoms will worsen during seasons of high airborne irritants.
+These irritants can include pollinating flowers and trees during springtime.

 Other common allergens include:

-Allergy symptoms generally include congestion, sneezing, itchy eyes and coughing.
-If you have a sore throat with fever and body aches, it’s likely the result of a virus, like a cold or flu.
+Allergy symptoms generally include congestion, sneezing, itchy eyes, and coughing.
+If you have a sore throat with fever and body aches, it’s likely the result of a viral infection, like a cold or flu.